 Headaches can often be made worse by a child's emotional stress.
 The psychologists on our headache care team at Children's can provide psychological counseling to help your child learn to cope with stress.

 In some cases, such as when muscle tension in the head and neck is contributing to a child's headaches, physical therapy can help.
-If physical therapy is appropriate for your child, our headache care team can refer you to physical therapists at Children's or in your area.
+If physical therapy is appropriate for your child, our headache care team can refer you to physical therapists at Boston Children's or in your area.

 Our headache team at Children's recognizes the valuable role that complementary therapies can play in caring for children and teens with headaches.

 We've found that for some patients, acupuncture can be very effective in relieving headache pain.
-At Children's, acupuncture is offered by our colleagues in the Medical Acupuncture Service.
+At Boston Children's, acupuncture is offered by our colleagues in the Medical Acupuncture Service.

 Reiki and massage therapy